 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Jaime Shalkow, Mayela E. García.
-A 15-Year-Old Girl With Steatorrhea Who Can’t See at Night - Medscape - Nov 13, 2019.
+A 15-Year-Old Girl With Steatorrhea and Poor Night Vision - Medscape - Apr 26, 2023.